 - Type O. Rely on lean meat, poultry, fish and vegetables, but go easy on grains, beans and dairy.
 Take supplements to help ease your tummy troubles, such as stomach acid and inflammation, which are recurring issues for people with this blood type, says D’Adamo.

-- Type A. Go meat free.
-A diet of beans, legumes, whole grain, fruits and vegetables is suitable for the type A, who have a sensitive immune system.
+- Type A. Go meat-free.
+A diet of beans, legumes, whole grains, fruits and vegetables is suitable for members of this group, who have a sensitive immune system.

 - Type B. Eat your greens, eggs, certain types of meats, and low-fat dairy products.
 Things to avoid: corn, wheat, buckwheat, lentils, tomatoes, peanuts, sesame seeds, and chicken.

 - Type AB.
 Focus on tofu, seafood, dairy, green vegetables, but avoid caffeine, alcohol, and cured meats.

 The vegetarian diet is a diet that focuses on plants, including fruits, vegetables, dried beans and peas, grains, seeds, and nuts.
 Most vegetarians do not eat foods that contain or are produced with the help of products that come from part of the bodies of living or dead animals.
 There are subgroups within the vegetarian eating habit, which include:

 - Lacto-ovo-vegetarians who eat dairy products and eggs.